 - Help with contact tracing — keep an account of where you’ve been and who you’ve been around in case you get sick.

 - Learn the symptoms of COVID-19.
-Stay home if you are sick; immediately contact your doctor, or call the MANA Fever Hotline (479) 435-2500.
+Stay home if you are sick; immediately contact your doctor.

 It’s especially important to follow these measures as restrictions are lifted and businesses reopen.
 Do your part to protect the health of your community and help life return to normal as quickly and safely as possible.